 - Yale does not require students to take out loans for their education.
 Instead, Yale meets 100% of demonstrated need for all admitted students with a financial aid package consisting of need-based scholarships, term-time employment, and a student income contribution.

-- Families whose total gross income is less than $65,000 are not expected to make any financial contribution towards their child’s Yale education.
+- Families whose total gross income is less than $65,000 (with typical assets) are not expected to make any financial contribution towards their child’s Yale education.
 100% of the student’s total cost of attendance will be financed with a Yale Financial Aid Award.